The Ultimate Kanchanaburi Travel Guide

 Waterfalls in Kanchanaburi

-There are officially 23 waterfalls in Kanchanaburi which you can explore.
-Many of these are located deep in the jungle, accessible only by trails where you are supposed to take a guide.
+There are a total of 23 waterfalls in Kanchanaburi!
+Many are located deep in the jungle, accessible only by hiking trails where you are supposed to take a guide.

-Some waterfalls are quite small and only have water running during the wet season, I’ll let you know which ones they are.
+Some waterfalls are quite small and only have water during the wet season, I’ll let you know which ones they are.
 Others have running water all year round.

 Here I have detailed some of the best and most popular waterfalls in Kanchanaburi.

 1. Erawan Waterfall

 The Erawan Waterfall is one of the most accessible waterfalls near Bangkok.
 This 7 tiered waterfall runs through a leafy green jungle where a freshwater stream is turned a cloudy emerald green color as it dissolves the calcium carbonate in the limestone.

 The lower levels of the waterfall can be quite busy. but as you climb higher through the jungle the crowd tends to drop off.
 There are a series of deep pools where you can jump in for a refreshing swim, the perfect escape from the tropical jungle heat.
 My favorite level here is right at the top.

 The Erawan Falls is located in the Erawan National Park, about 53 kilometers from Kanchanaburi.
 It is possible to reach the Erawan Falls by public bus, motorbike, Tuk-Tuk, and taxi.
 Read my full guide to the Erawan National Park for more information on how to get there from Bangkok.